Liu-Hy/WMDD/README.md

 - When you distill a particular dataset for the first time (with `-d` being imagenette, tiny-imagenet, or imagenet), add the `-p` flag to pretrain a teacher model from scratch.
 The model will be saved in a path indexed by `-y`
 - If you are satisfied with the teacher model, you can reuse it in subsequent runs by using the same `-y` value and *removing* the `-p` flag.
 This is recommended because pretraining can be time-consuming.
+  - E.g., if the first run gets good results, the second run could be `-x 2 -y 1`, to reuse teacher model `1`
 - You may need to tune `-b` (the regularization coefficient) for different datasets, e.g. 500 for tiny-imagenet
 - This codebase currently doesn't support multi-GPU training, except for running the pretraining script separately.
 We will fix this later.
 - Set IPC with `-c`, and GPU index with `-u` (default to 0).
 Keep the `-n` and `-w` flags which are necessary to our method.